prestonharberts/bib/Bible/isa21.md

 > Smear oil on the shields!
 ###### 6
 For this is what the Lord has told me:
->  “ Go, post a guard!
+> “Go, post a guard!
->  “ He must report what he sees.
+> “He must report what he sees.
 ###### 7
->  “ When he sees chariots,
+> “When he sees chariots,
->  “ Teams of horses,
+> “Teams of horses,
->  “ Riders on donkeys,
+> “Riders on donkeys,
->  “ Riders on camels,
+> “Riders on camels,
->  “ He must be alert,
+> “He must be alert,
->  “ Very alert.”
+> “Very alert.”
 ###### 8
 > Then the guard cries out:
->  “ On the watchtower, O Lord,
+> “On the watchtower, O Lord,
->  “ I stand all day long;
+> “I stand all day long;
->  “ At my post
+> “At my post
->  “ I am stationed every night.
+> “I am stationed every night.
 ###### 9
->  “ Look what’s coming!
+> “Look what’s coming!
->  “ A charioteer,
+> “A charioteer,
->  “ A team of horses.”
+> “A team of horses.”
 > When questioned, he replies,
->  “ Babylon has fallen, fallen!
+> “Babylon has fallen, fallen!
->  “ All the idols of her gods lie shattered on the ground!”
+> “All the idols of her gods lie shattered on the ground!”
 ###### 10
 > O my downtrodden people, crushed like stalks on the threshing floor,
 > What I have heard